video-dev/hls.js/api-extractor/report/hls.js.api.md

     samples: UserdataSample[];
 }

+// Warning: (ae-missing-release-tag) "HdcpLevel" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type HdcpLevel = typeof HdcpLevels[number];

+// Warning: (ae-missing-release-tag) "HdcpLevels" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const HdcpLevels: readonly ["NONE", "TYPE-0", "TYPE-1", "TYPE-2", null];

 // Warning: (ae-missing-release-tag) "Hls" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public